Horsemen of Apocalypse: Fall of Mutants

 The original Four Horsemen of Apocalypse.
 Panel from X-Factor #24.
 Art by Walt Simonson.

-In the 20th century, Apocalypse recruits Plague, a member of the Morlocks, during the "Mutant Massacre" to fill the role of Pestilence.
-He approaches ex-soldier Abraham Lincoln Kieros and grants him the position of War.
-An anorexic girl named Autumn Rolfson is Apocalypse's third choice and is given the position of Famine.
-Apocalypse afterwards saved the de-winged Angel from his sabotaged exploding plane and chooses him to be his fourth and final Horseman, Death.
+In the 20th century, Apocalypse recruits Plague, a member of the Morlocks, to fill the role of Pestilence.
+He approaches ex-soldier Abraham Kieros and grants him the position of War.
+An anorexic girl named Autumn Rolfson is Apocalypse's third choice and becomes Famine.
+Apocalypse recruits Angel after saving him from a plane crash, making him the Horseman of Death.
+Angel becomes Archangel and is given metallic wings to replace his original wings, which had been amputated.

-The Four Horsemen were forced to battle one another for leadership and Death emerges victorious.
+The Four Horsemen are forced to battle one another for leadership and Death emerges victorious.
 In their first battle against X-Factor, the Horsemen were nearly defeated until Death appeared, shocking his former comrades.
 While X-Factor is strapped down, the Four Horsemen are sent out by Apocalypse to destroy New York City.
 Meanwhile, Caliban confronts Apocalypse and asks for power to avenge his fellow Morlocks.

-X-Factor frees themselves and take on the Four Horsemen; Pestilence is accidentally slain by Power Pack in the battle and Archangel comes back to his senses after assuming he killed his former comrade Iceman.
-Apocalypse retreats with his remaining Horsemen and the newly recruited and powerful Caliban.
+X-Factor frees themselves and take on the Four Horsemen; Pestilence is accidentally killed by Power Pack in the battle and Archangel comes back to his senses after assuming he killed his former comrade Iceman.
+Apocalypse retreats with his remaining Horsemen and Caliban.